 Here's another form of intimacy that is less common, but still worth talking about.
 Intellectual intimacy is when you form a bond with someone through discussion.
 It can be a discussion on your favorite TV show, political ideas, religion, or any other hobby or idea you're obsessed with.
 If you find the person intellectually stimulating, you are intellectually intimate with them.
 It can be a friend, colleague, or even your partner.
 The person who you're intimate with doesn't necessarily have to have a high IQ, but just someone who has extensive knowledge of a subject you like.

 - Find a subject the two of you are passionate about and have a good conversation about it.
 If you can't think of anything, maybe introduce each other to your hobbies, which can lead to a good conversation.

 If you're religious and go to church, you may be spiritually intimate with your churchgoers.
-You will feel a bond as you worship your god, and feel good singing songs of praise and preaching to the choir.
+You will feel a bond as you worship your God and feel good singing songs of praise and preaching to the choir.
 However, you don't necessarily have to be religious to feel spiritual intimacy.
-The experience has to be awe-inspiring.
+The experience must be awe-inspiring.
 For example, if you hike to a mountaintop and see the world with someone, this can be a spiritually intimate experience for the two of you.

 - Go to church with some good people.
 The spiritual intimacy should come tumbling out.

 - Alternatively, find a breathtaking location and go on a journey with your friend to get to it.
 The journey itself may end up being more intimate than the actual destination.